-As of 2018, there were an estimated 1.47 million permanent residents in northwest Florida, with nearly four-fifths of the population concentrated in the developed and urbanized counties of Bay, Escambia, Leon, Okaloosa, and Santa Rosa.
-Santa Rosa and Walton counties are the fastest growing in the District and among the fastest growing counties statewide.
-High growth trends in Santa Rosa and Walton counties are expected to continue through 2045, with the projected Walton County population in 2045 nearly double the 2010 estimate.
-Districtwide, population is projected to grow to about 1.78 million by 2045, reflecting a 20.8 percent increase.
+As of April 2019, there were an estimated 1.47 million permanent residents in northwest Florida, with nearly four-fifths of the population concentrated within Bay, Escambia, Leon, Okaloosa, and Santa Rosa counties.
+The 2019 Districtwide population estimates are overall 5,333 less than 2018, with declines estimated in counties impacted by Hurricane Michael: Bay, Calhoun, Gadsden, Gulf, Jackson, and Liberty.
+Santa Rosa and Walton counties are still the fastest growing in the District and among the fastest growing counties statewide.
+The high growth trends in Santa Rosa and Walton counties are expected to continue through 2045, with the projected Walton County population in 2045 nearly double the 2010 estimate.
+Districtwide, population is projected to grow to about 1.78 million by 2045, reflecting a 21 percent increase over the 2019 population.1

-Introduction | 2 2019 SWMP
+Introduction | 2 2020 SWMP

-&lt;sup>1 BEBR, 2019.
+1 BEBR, 2020.
 University of Florida, Bureau of Economic and Business Research (BEBR), Florida Population Studies.